drupol/not-a-number.io/content/posts/dev/2020-09-03-prime-numbers-generators.md

 I really like the simplicity of this algorithm, which is [**2000 years old**][sieve of eratosthenes].

-It's crazy to think that such an algorithm and finding a formula to find Prime numbers is always on the wildest thoughts of every scientists in the world.
+It's crazy to think that such an algorithm and finding a formula to find Prime numbers is always on the wildest thoughts of every scientist in the world.

 _Oh you didn't get the memo_ ?
 Let me remind it to you then... you can win 1 million dollars if you found the solution to that problem !